-To date we have visited the RSPB Newport Wetlands reserve, the grounds of Caer Beris Manor House, the Dyfi Osprey Project, the Nature in Art Museum and Gallery at Wallsworth Hall near Gloucester, Taf Fechan nature reserve, Elan Valley, Ystradfawr nature reserve, the Weir Garden near Hereford, the Centre for Alternative Technology near Machynlleth and the Welsh Wildlife Centre near Cardigan.
-Closer to home we have had a wild flower walk around Llangorse lake and two beaver watching evenings in the Llangorse area - although the beavers proved somewhat elusive!
+We visited the RSPB Newport Wetlands reserve, the grounds of Caer Beris Manor House, the Dyfi Osprey Project, the Nature in Art Museum and Gallery at Wallsworth Hall near Gloucester, Taf Fechan nature reserve, Elan Valley, Ystradfawr nature reserve, the Weir Garden near Hereford, the Centre for Alternative Technology near Machynlleth and the Welsh Wildlife Centre near Cardigan.
+Closer to home we had a wild flower walk around Llangorse lake and two beaver watching evenings in the Llangorse area - although the beavers proved somewhat elusive!

 Past joint events